ga4gh/vrs/notebooks/header.md

 This directory demonstrates features under development in VRS.
-These examples will work only with the develop branch of vr-spec and vrs-python.
+These examples will work only with the develop branch of vrs and vrs-python.